HelmieAnalytics/xardata/README.md

 Import functions
 ```
 import pandas as pd
-import Zaquitydata
+import zaquitydata
-from Zaquitydata import jse_tickers as jt
+from zaquitydata import jse_tickers as jt
-from Zaquitydata import jse_data as jd
+from zaquitydata import jse_data as jd
-from Zaquitydata import process_data as jpd
+from zaquitydata import process_data as jpd
 ```
 1. Set variables.
 ```